uxlfoundation/oneAPI-spec/source/elements/oneDPL/source/parallel_api.rst

   }

 ``oneapi::dpl::begin`` and ``oneapi::dpl::end`` are helper functions
-for passing DPC++ buffers to oneDPL algorithms.
+for passing SYCL buffers to oneDPL algorithms.
 These functions accept a buffer and return an object of an unspecified type that satisfies the following requirements: